Trican Well Service

-Trican Well Service Ltd. is a provider of oilfield services, including acidizing, coiled tubing, fracturing, nitrogen pumping, cementing, microseismic, and industrial services.
-It is headquartered in Calgary, Alberta, Canada, with operations in Alberta, British Columbia, Manitoba, and Saskatchewan, as well as in the United States.
+Trican Well Service Ltd. is a provider of oilfield services, including acidizing, coiled tubing, fracturing, nitrogen pumping, and cementing.
+It is headquartered in Calgary, Alberta, Canada, with operations in Alberta, British Columbia and Saskatchewan.

 History

 Trican Well Service was founded on April 11, 1979.
 Until 1997, it primarily operated in the Lloydminster, Alberta area and the Kindersley, Saskatchewan area.

 In December 1996, the company became a public company and changed its management.

 In January 2013, the company acquired i-TEC Well Solutions.